- You’re at least 18 years old, and no older than 27.

 Startblok is only the beginning!
 After five years time, you’ll need to be able to move to another place.
 To be able to get a new place and be selected for social housing by the Municipality of Amsterdam, you need to build up waiting time at Woningnet.

 You can live at Startblok for a maximum of five years.
-After these five years your place is awarded to a new generation for their chance to contribute to the Startblok community and gain knowledge and experience!
+After these five years your place is passed on to a new generation of residents, so they can also have a chance to contribute to the Startblok community and gain knowledge and experience!

 There is no minimum stay.
 This means you can resign your rental contract at any time, taken into account the notice period.

 The notice period of your rental contract if you are a status holder is a minimum of one month.
 You are also free to take a longer notice.
 From the date you have resigned your contract you have one more month before the end of your contract.
 This means, for example, that if you resign your rent on the 10th of April, the 10th of April will be the last day at Startblok Riekerhaven.